hvojdani/Suzianna/README.md

 A library for writing flexible, readable and maintainable acceptance tests, using Screenplay Pattern.
 Inspired by Serenity BDD.

+this fork fixed async performable problems on orginal suizina and more fixed. veiw last closed pr.

 ### Build Status